 A great way to keep up with all the good things Vision Resource Center of Berks County is doing in our community is by staying informed through our newsletters.
-Please enjoy our Spring 2017 In-Sight Newsletter in print format below.
-Audio format is coming!
+Please enjoy our Spring 2017 In-Sight Newsletter in print and audio format below.

 print version: Spring Newsletter, 2017

 Lori Schermerhorn discusses different visual impairments and low vision with Dr. Heidi Sensenig and Dr. Dawn Hornberger.